SLB Eating Guide: SLB Eating instruction and Storage Guide

 Remember that milk supply works the same way as economics: there’s a law of supply and demand.
 With breastfeeding, the more you nurse, the more milk you produce given the proper positioning and latch.
 Unfortunately for a number of mothers, their milk supply may still be low.
 Enter galactagogues, the most popular and most convenient being lactation cookies.

-Singapore Lactation Bakes’s bake contains some key ingredients that can help BOOST your breast milk supply.
+Singapore Lactation Bakes’s bake contains some key ingredients that can help support your breast milk supply.

 SLB cookies helps in a way in which our bakes will help with your let down sensation.
 Once you feel the let down at any point of time, latch or pump immediately.
 This way your body will respond to the need to make more milk as there are “demand”.